-I finally have a Simple Supper Friday meal for you all!
-It’s been a couple Fridays since I last posted one, so it’s about time I jump back on the wagon.
-This is a nice, hearty and meaty Ragu sauce, which comes together in a timely manner, allowing you to have dinner on the table in no time.
-We ate ours atop of zucchini noodles, since zucchini is in season right now, but it would be wonderful over spaghetti squash in the fall and winter as well.
+This is a nice, hearty and meaty Ragu sauce, which comes together quickly.
+This easy-to-make sauce allows you to have dinner on the table in no time.
+I recommend it over zucchini noodles, but it would be wonderful over spaghetti squash in the fall and winter as well.
 The sauce is even delicious on its own — like a thick stew.

 On another note, Jesse and I leave for our little San Francisco trip this Sunday!
 I’m more than excited and ready to leave Portland for a few days.
 It’s my first time to San Francisco and California for that matter (with the exception of the San Fran airport).
 I’ve been wanting to go since I was a little girl and am thrilled that it’s finally happening.
 I’ll definitely be recapping about it and will probably even share some photos while I’m there.
 Also, as I mentioned in Wednesday’s post, I’ll be sharing photos and details from my recent wedding sometime soon too, so stay tuned!

-- 1/2 Tbsp grass-fed beef tallow or other fat of choice
+- 1/2 Tbsp grass-fed beef butter, ghee or coconut oil

 - 1 lb grass-fed ground beef